DanSM-5/RollDicePackage/README.md

 ```

 The method await() only accepts a Future or CompletableFuture object to return, so the way to await multiple CompletableFuture tasks is to map them into
 a List<T>.
 However, List<T> is not an instance of CompletableFuture, so it can't be used with await directly.
-That's why I use supplyAsync() method
+That's why I used supplyAsync() method
 to process the maping to a List<T> asynchronously or in other words, to return a CompletableFuture\<List\<Integer\>\> that can be used with await().

 ### Static Class to get a similar functionality of the Task.WhenAll()